 In partnership with the Cancer Support Community, the American Cancer Society, and the Global Liver Institute, ACCC is conducting the Multidisciplinary Hepatocellular Carcinoma Care education program with three primary goals:

-As a first step, ACCC is conducting a survey to gain perspectives from patients, treating clinicians, and members of the multidisciplinary care team.
+As a first step, ACCC has conducted a survey to gain perspectives from patients, treating clinicians, and members of the multidisciplinary care team.